 However, the VCR has now been superseded by the digital Digital Video Recorder (DVR).
 The DVR stores the images on to a disk drive in the same way a home computer stores data.
 A DVR recording lasts longer than a video tape, it does not wear out and the quality of the image is superior.
 You can also search for an incident easily by time and date.

-Most systems today comprise of more than one camera, but you don't need a monitor and recorder for each camera; several cameras can share one monitor and hard disc recorder.
+Most commercial systems today comprise of more than one camera, but you don’t need a monitor and recorder for each camera; several cameras can share one monitor and hard disc recorder or VNA.

-Equipment is available that will split the monitor into four separate screens displaying four cameras, or a four way sequence unit can be used which allows you to choose which camera you would like to view.
+Equipment is available that will split the monitor into displaying four cameras at once, or a four way sequence unit can be used which allows you to choose which camera you would like to view.
 Alternatively, the automatic mode it will sequence through the four cameras that are connected.